thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/high-availability/_index.md

 ## High Availability with Kubernetes

 Earlier in this chapter we used the Prometheus Operator to launch a single instance of Prometheus within Kubernetes.
 To avoid the scenario of losing metrics should a node fail and the metrics no longer being available, either permanently or for a short duration of time, we can run a second instance of Prometheus.
 Each instance of Prometheus will run independantly and each have the same configuration as set by the Prometheus Operator.
-Essentially, two copies of target metrics will be scraped, as illustrated below:
+Essentially, two copies of target metrics will be scraped, as shown below:

 ![Two Prometheus Instances](/prometheus/using-thanos/high-availability/images/multiple-prometheus.png?classes=shadow&width=30pc)